Jaycar-Electronics/Portable-Soil-Moisture-Meter/README.md

 ##### _measure twice, cut once_

-this project took a lot of do-over and revisions, you can see how dirty our project has become from soldering and unsoldering all the wires. once the switch is in place and the nano is glued onto the board, make the final connections between the switch, charger, and nano power connections. (also ensure the sensor is getting positive power aswel)
+This project took a lot of do-over and revisions, you can see how dirty our project has become from soldering and unsoldering all the wires. once the switch is in place and the nano is glued onto the board, make the final connections between the switch, charger, and nano power connections. (also ensure the sensor is getting positive power aswel)

 You can see how dirty our final model is here: